VaspulaVijayaLakshmi/BinarySearch/README.md

 Search Target → we need to decide: is the target in the left half or the right half?
 That requires extra comparisons with the target, not just nums[mid] vs nums[end].

+Binaru Search can be applied when we do sorting and then in the search spae we need to check something.
+LIke max/min.